Fantastic News

 While only 1,000 kilometres away from each other, the two cities have different climates.

-Sydney and Melbourne have around the same average maximum temperatures, however, Melbourne has lower humidity levels and the temperature feel significantly lower than in Sydney, especially during the summer months.
+Sydney and Melbourne have around the same average maximum temperatures, however, Melbourne has lower humidity levels and the temperature feels significantly lower than in Sydney, especially during the summer months.

 This makes summer nights in Melbourne bearable.
 While on average Melbourne has more days per year with temperatures around 35 degrees, the climate in the city makes the heat more bearable than that in Sydney.

-Sydney barely has a winter and has more rains on average than Melbourne.
+Sydney barely has a winter and has more rain on average than Melbourne.
 This makes Melbourne a city with more seasons and pleasant summer months.

 Public transportation in Melbourne